datadiversitylab/LabOps/README.md

 This repo has the following basic structure.

 ```
 ├── README.md           <- Top-level README.
-Includes a description for Wildcard and HTTPS compression proccedures for increasing overall speed and security of self hosted deployments.
+Includes a description for Wildcard and HTTPS compression procedures for increasing overall speed and security of self hosted deployments.
 │
 ├──  Mattermost         <-Structure of the Mattermost synology folder
      └──